-Japan’s Nissan Motor Co will sell its Infiniti luxury brand autos in Japan, seeking to capture growing demand for upscale cars and to better compete with German luxury rivals.
+Japan’s Nissan Motor Co will sell its Infiniti luxury branded cars in Japan, aiming to tap into the growing demand for premium cars and to better sway with German luxury rivals.

-According to a report by Japanese business daily Nikkei, the company will release the redesigned Skyline luxury sports sedan under the Infiniti brand as early as this winter – in the U.S. the model is sold as the Infiniti Q50 for a base price of $36,700 (3.6 million yen).
-The price and sales target in Japan have yet to be set.
-A plant in Tochigi Prefecture will handle production, the Nikkei said.
+According to a report by Japanese business daily Nikkei, the automaker is aiming to also introduce the refreshed Skyline luxury sports sedan under the Infiniti brand, starting as early as this year’s end – in the States the model is currently badged as the Infiniti Q50 and has a base price of $36,700 (3.6 million yen).
+The price and sales numbers in Japan have yet to be set and a manufacturing facility in the Tochigi Prefecture will build the new model, the Nikkei said.

-Nissan chief executive Carlos Ghosn set a new profit target in May for the Infiniti, which in recent years had hardly contributed to the automaker’s operating profit as it struggled to export profitably with a persistently strong yen.
-Infiniti, produced mostly in Japan and exported overseas, accounted for less than 1 percent of Nissan’s operating profit in the last two years, Ghosn told reporters at the time.
+Nissan’s chief executive Carlos Ghosn has already unveiled a new profit target in May for Infiniti, which in recent years was not the contributor to the automaker’s operating profit that was expected, owing its failure to export struggles.
+Infiniti models, built mostly in Japan and exported overseas, made up less than 1 percent of Nissan’s operating profit in the last two years, Ghosn told reporters at the time.

-The automaker intends to sell the new Infiniti-brand cars at existing Nissan dealerships, with no plan to establish an exclusive sales network for now.
-Whether the lineup is expanded in Japan will depend on sales trends, Nikkei said.
+The automaker has planned to use the new Infiniti-brand cars from within existing Nissan dealerships, with currently no plan to introduce a separate, exclusive sales network for now.
+Also, after the company sees the sales trend from the model’s introduction, it will also decide whether to expand the lineup in Japan, Nikkei said.